Accounting For Discounts On Sales

 Are sales discounts reported as an expense?
 AccountingCoach

-(2 days ago) Sales discounts (along with sales returns and allowances) are deducted from gross sales to arrive at the company's net sales.
+(2 days ago) Sales discounts are also known as cash discounts or early payment discounts.
+Sales discounts (along with sales returns and allowances) are deducted from gross sales to arrive at the company's net sales.
 Hence, the general ledger account Sales Discounts is a contra revenue account.
 Sales discounts are not reported as an expense.
-Example of Sales Discounts

 Types of discounts — AccountingTools